g-s01/Task-Makerr/README.md

 One is advised to read the documentation in the order given above to understand the project fully.

+## Running the file

+1. Open the file in `Visual Studio 2022`
+2. Click on -> `Assignment 3`
+3. The application starts!

 # Credits

 This project could have been possible without the invaluable contribution from my teammates (listed in alphabetic order of first names)